DRLEdition19/profork-OFICIAL/README.md

 - **Kodi**: An open-source media player and entertainment hub, designed for playing media on various devices and streaming online content
 - **LibreOffice**: A powerful, free office suite fully compatible with Microsoft Office, including tools for word processing, spreadsheets, and presentations.
 - **Lutris**: A game management platform that allows users to install, configure, and manage video games on Linux, including native and emulated games.
+- **MINECRAFT-BEDROCK-EDITION**: The Bedrock Edition of Minecraft, optimized for cross-platform play.
 - **Moonlight**: An open-source implementation of NVIDIA GameStream, allowing users to stream their PC games to various devices.
 - **OBS Studio**: A free and open-source software for live streaming and video recording, popular among streamers and content creators.
 - **PCem**: An emulator for older computer hardware, allowing users to run retro operating systems and applications.